-The Cedar Operator Workload Assessment Tool (OWAT) is a flexible, highly extensible product with applications across a range of domains which have human factor-related considerations.
-Cedar OWAT is based on NASA’s MATB-II desktop application which is widely used in human factors and operator workload research.
+The Cedar Operator Workload Assessment Tool is a flexible, highly extensible product with applications across a range of domains which have human factor-related considerations.
+Cedar is based on NASA’s MATB-II desktop application which is widely used in human factors and operator workload research.

 Cedar is a task platform for the tablet designed to evaluate operator performance and workload.
 It was originally developed as an implementation of the NASA developed MATB-II for the tablet form factor with in-depth analysis of the relevant published knowledge-base informing the design.
 Cedar is both an accurate implementation of the workload assessment capabilities of the original software and a uniquely useful tool in its own right.